stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 # Fine-Tuning for Function Calling with Levanter

-Function Calling involves generating a function call and its corresponding attributes in response to a user query.
+Function Calling refers to the ability of models to generate a function call and corresponding attributes in response to a user query.
 This is a common need for fine-tuning a Large Language Model to produce structured output suitable for backend service consumption.
 This task can be extended to other structured output tasks like SQL and JSON generation.

-In this post, we'll guide you through the process of fine-tuning a Llama2 model for function calling with the help of Levanter.
+In this post, we'll guide you through the process of fine-tuning a Llama2 model for function calling with Levanter.

 ## Example Task
 Our example task is based on the [GEM ViGGO](https://huggingface.co/datasets/GEM/viggo) dataset.
 It translates conversational English queries into function calls within the video game domain.
-Each example features a plain English input and a structured output that adheres to predefined rules for function names and attributes
+Each example features a plain English input and a structured output that adheres to predefined rules for function names and attributes.

 Below are some examples from the dataset:

 ```
-Query: `Dirt: Showdown from 2012 is a sport racing game for the PlayStation, Xbox, PC rated E 10+ (for Everyone 10 and Older).
-It's not available on Steam, Linux, or Mac.`
+Query: Dirt: Showdown from 2012 is a sport racing game for the PlayStation, Xbox, PC rated E 10+ (for Everyone 10 and Older).
+It's not available on Steam, Linux, or Mac.
-Expected Response: `inform(name[Dirt: Showdown], release_year[2012], esrb[E 10+ (for Everyone 10 and Older)], genres[driving/racing, sport], platforms[PlayStation, Xbox, PC], available_on_steam[no], has_linux_release[no], has_mac_release[no])`
+Expected Response: inform(name[Dirt: Showdown], release_year[2012], esrb[E 10+ (for Everyone 10 and Older)], genres[driving/racing, sport], platforms[PlayStation, Xbox, PC], available_on_steam[no], has_linux_release[no], has_mac_release[no])

-Query: `Were there even any terrible games in 2014?`
+Query: Were there even any terrible games in 2014?
-Expected Response: `request(release_year[2014], specifier[terrible])`
+Expected Response: request(release_year[2014], specifier[terrible])

-Query: `Adventure games that combine platforming and puzzles can be frustrating to play, but the side view perspective is perfect for them.
-That's why I enjoyed playing Little Nightmares.`
+Query: Adventure games that combine platforming and puzzles can be frustrating to play, but the side view perspective is perfect for them.
+That's why I enjoyed playing Little Nightmares.
-Expected Response: `give_opinion(name[Little Nightmares], rating[good], genres[adventure, platformer, puzzle], player_perspective[side view])`
+Expected Response: give_opinion(name[Little Nightmares], rating[good], genres[adventure, platformer, puzzle], player_perspective[side view])
 ```

 If we test with the Llama2-7B chat model on some examples, we can see its limitation: it struggles to generate accurate function calls and outputs incorrect attributes.
-This highlights the need for fine-tuning—to enhance the model's understanding on this task and producing the intended output.
+This highlights the need for fine-tuning: to enhance the model's understanding on this task and producing the intended output.

 ```
 Query: SpellForce 3 is a pretty bad game.
 The developer Grimlore Games is clearly a bunch of no-talent hacks, and 2017 was a terrible year for games anyway.